project-zot/project-zot.github.io/docs/articles/mirroring.md

 - Only signed images (notation and cosign) are synchronized.
 - The sync communication is secured using certificates in `certDir`.
 - This registry synchronizes with upstream registry every 6 hours.
+- This registry preserves upstream digests instead of converting them to OCI images.
 - On-demand mirroring is disabled.
 - Based on the content filtering options, this registry synchronizes these images:
-    - From /repo1/repo, images with tags that begin with "4." and are semver compliant. <br/>Files are stored locally in /repo1/repo on localhost.
+    - From /repo1/repo, images with tags that begin with "4." and are semver compliant but excluding some tag patterns <br/>Files are stored locally in /repo1/repo on localhost.
     - From /repo2/repo, images with all tags. <br/>Because `stripPrefix` is enabled, files are stored locally in /repo2.
 For example, docker://upstream/repo2/repo:v1 is stored as docker://local/repo2:v1.
     - From /repo3/repo, images with all tags. <br/>Files are stored locally in /repo3/repo.